skyfielders/python-skyfield/skyfield/documentation/examples.rst

 Which geographic location is farther from Earth’s center?
 =========================================================

-After my hike of Mount Bierstadt in Colorado, a friend suggested that its 14,000 feet of elevation might have carried me farther from the Earth’s center than I had ever traveled before.
+After I hiked Mount Bierstadt in Colorado, a friend suggested that its 14,000 feet of elevation might have carried me farther from the Earth’s center than I had ever traveled before.
 It was a romantic thought:
 that under my own power
-I had hiked farther from my home planet’s core than ever I had stood before.
+I had hiked farther from my home planet’s core than ever before.

-But there was a problem:
+But there was a problem.
-I knew that I had once visited a location only a few degrees away from the Earth’s equator, and that the Earth’s equatorial bulge might push even modest elevations at that latitude
+I knew that I had once visited a city only a few degrees away from the Earth’s equator, and that the Earth’s equatorial bulge might push even modest elevations at that latitude